 To travel within Peru, flying is the fastest option, obviously.
 From Jorge Chávez, you’ll get to Pucallpa in the outskirts of the jungle region, to Arequipa and Cusco in the Andes and many other domestic airports in one to two hours.
 However, domestic flights can be really costly.

 That’s the main reason why most people are travelling by bus.
 Long-distance buses in Peru are more expensive than for instance in Asia or Africa.
 On the other hand, they are far more comfortable, almost like airplanes that are not taking off.
 They are clean, you get refreshments, and there is entertainment on board.
 If you travel overnight, you can recline your seat as if you travel in business class.

 Since different companies cater to certain destinations, you might want to check a bus connection that suits you on this site:

 Another great option if you stick to the tourist places might be tour buses like for instance Peru Hop.
 They work just like the urban hop on hop off busses, but go from Lima to Cusco, to Puno, or even all the way to La Paz in Bolivia.
 Obviously, they are a bit more expensive than regular buses, but on the other hand, you don’t have to worry about anything.
 They practically carry you from place to place.

 Where to Stay

 Obviously, there are all kinds of accommodations ready for travellers all over Peru.
 If you are on a budget, you find friendly hostels.
 And if you can splurge, you can spend hundreds of dollars on high-end accommodation.

 I always try to find middle-range, centrally-located hotels.

 You’ll find the accommodations I chose listed in the respective guides – see below.

-Most of all, I like to know where I will lay my
+Most of all, I like to know beforehand where I will lay my

 hat head as I get to an unknown city.
-Therefore, I always make a reservation in advance, and booking.com is, obviously, a great platform with lots of choices for every budget*:
+Therefore, I always make a reservation in advance, and booking.com* is a great platform with lots of choices for every budget*: